TatyanaDok/MoonRiver/README.md

 # MoonRiver

-## Лендинг ювелирного магазина
+## Jewelry store landing page

-## Испльзуемые технологии:
+## Used technologies:

 - HTML;
 - CSS;
 - Javascript;
 - Jquery;
-- Методология БЭМ - в разметке и структуре проекта;
+- BEM methodology - in the markup and structure of the project;
 - Flex